eBay/TasCreed/docs/Features.md

 2. ban job/task in different level by request
 3. fix bug of all ignored steps in a job instance stuck there
 4. record the modify thread of task; done tasks could be archived to ES, need to enable this feature in configuration and step define
 5. job/step request with task create after time; task with task pick after time.
-With this feature, tumbler can support delayed task creation and back-off task retry across threads
+With this feature, TasCreed can support delayed task creation and back-off task retry across threads

 ## 0.2.6-SNAPSHOT
 1. trait to support ignorable, archive, delete, canFail features